microsoft/conversational-speaker/README.md

 ```

 ## AI
-To enable the conversation part, wthe user's spoken text is sent to an OpenAI GPT-3 large language model with a little help from a prompt engine.
+To enable the conversation part, we send the user's spoken text into an OpenAI GPT-3 large language model with a little help from a prompt engine.
 The prompt engine remembers a description of the AI, tracks previous inputs and responses, and adds any new responses to future interactions.
-For instance, here is a prompt that is sent to OpenAI if one were to first say "Hello.
-How are you?"
+Since we want the AI to add emotion/style cues, we seed the prompt with a few example interactions to teach it how to respond.
+The double-tilda bracketed cues give our application something that is easy to parse and forward to our text-to-speech API.
 ```
-### Computer is a friendly, intelligent person who is good at conversation.
+### Computer is a friendly, intelligent, and curious person who is good at conversation.
+Each response from Computer should end with a word representing Computer's emotion state, such as ~~chat~~, ~~angry~~, ~~cheerful~~, ~~sad~~, ~~excited~~, ~~friendly~~, ~~terrified~~, ~~shouting~~, ~~unfriendly~~, ~~whispering~~, and ~~hopeful~~.

+Human: Hello
-Human: Hello.
-How are you?
+Computer: Hello!
+How are you? ~~friendly~~

-Computer:
+Human: I am doing well, how about you?
+Computer: I am doing very well! ~~excited~~

+Human: What are you up to?
+Computer: I am just hanging out and talking to people. ~~chat~~
 ```

+When when we talk to the AI, we send the hints above, along with other previous interactions, and the AI attempts to append appropriate cues to its responses.

-This prompt design is asking OpenAI to complete the prompt or, in other words, what would Computer say here?
-If OpenAI were to respond with something like "Hello!
-I am doing very well.
-How about yourself?", then the prompt engine would remember that response and make sure to include it in the next prompt:
+The prompt design is asking OpenAI to complete the prompt or, in other words, ask "what would Computer say here?"
+If we were to say "I am doing well!", the prompt engine would render prompt like the one below and ask OpenAI to complete it.
 ```
-### Computer is a friendly, intelligent person who is good at conversation.
+### Computer is a friendly, intelligent, and curious person who is good at conversation.
+Each response from Computer should end with a word representing Computer's emotion state, such as ~~chat~~, ~~angry~~, ~~cheerful~~, ~~sad~~, ~~excited~~, ~~friendly~~, ~~terrified~~, ~~shouting~~, ~~unfriendly~~, ~~whispering~~, and ~~hopeful~~.

+Human: Hello
+Computer: Hello!
+How are you? ~~friendly~~

+Human: I am doing well, how about you?
+Computer: I am doing very well! ~~excited~~

+Human: What are you up to?
+Computer: I am just hanging out and talking to people. ~~chat~~

 Human: Hello.
 How are you?
 Computer: Hello!
 I am doing very well.
 How about yourself?